 The University believes that quality is better measured in terms of outcomes than in terms of inputs in evaluating instruction at UC.
-The Governor has placed a major emphasis on the need to develop performance outcome measures for both UC and CSU.
-The University is working with the Department of Finance to identify quantifiable performance outcome measures to benchmark its current performance and track its improvement over the coming years.
-Currently, the University is developing methodologies to provide data (most of which are already collected and reported on by the University) on the following performance outcome measures, as required by of budget trailer language (AB 94):
+The Governor has placed a major emphasis on the need to develop performance outcome measures for both UC and the California State University (CSU).
+Working with the Department of Finance, UC identified quantifiable performance outcome measures (most of which were already collected and reported on by the University) to benchmark its current performance and track its improvement over the coming years.
+As required by budget trailer language (AB 94), UC reported: